cncf/dot-org-hugo-theme/README.md

 # Dot-Org Hugo theme

-This Hugo theme is ideal for powering the website of small Organizations.
+This Hugo theme is ideal for powering the website of a small organization.
 It was built initially for the [TODO Group](https://todogroup.org/) and has the following strenghts:
 - **Modern** - simple yet effective modern design
 - **Accessible** - design and markup comply with WCAG 2.1 AA guidelines
 - **Performant** - html/css written from scratch to be as fast as possible without relying on frameworks or libraries